 Our industry pros have tested over 30 pairs of the best men's ski boots over the last 9 years, and we recently bought and tested 8 of the market's top models.
 We put each boot to the test on the snow in a rigorous and objective side-by-side comparison to help you find the best.
 Whether you want to lay over your skis in a fast GS turn or send it in the park, we tested a boot that will suit your style and budget.
 We know the ski boot market is difficult to navigate, with many expensive choices and confusing terms.
 We are here to make finding the right product to suit your needs and budget easy.

 If you're looking for a women's boot, check out our women's lineup of ski boots here, where our expert female testers weigh in.
-In addition to the best skis and boots, we've tested ski clothes like the best men's ski jackets, top-rated ski pants, and best ski gloves, as well as essentials like goggles and the best ski helmets.
+In addition to men's skis and boots, we've tested ski clothes like men's ski jackets, top-rated ski pants, and ski gloves, as well as essentials like goggles and ski helmets.
 Whether you're an aspiring skier starting from scratch and need all new ski gear or upgrading some old equipment, our write-ups can help you find the right products for you.

 Editor's Note: On April 25, 2024, we added a summary to our buying advice to answer some common purchase questions.